beancount/docs/docs/sharing_expenses_with_beancount.md

     2015-03-07 balance Assets:Cash:Martin               0 USD
     2015-03-07 balance Assets:Cash:Caroline             0 USD

 We had three 20 peso bills, and I kept the bills for future travels.
-Caroline kept the 5 peso coin (forgot to hand it over as tip).
+Caroline kept the 5 peso coin (forgot to hand it over as a tip).
 We transferred out the respective cash amounts we had been carrying together during the trip.

 How to Take Notes<a id="how-to-take-notes"></a>
 -----------------------------------------------